Written by Gregory Monte.

 “(c) Between controlled intersections in urban district.–Between adjacent intersections in urban districts at which traffic-control signals are in operation pedestrians shall not cross at any place except in a marked crosswalk.”

 But a close reading of this subsection reveals that the prohibition only applies to streets which have pedestrian control signals (i.e. Walk/Do Not Walk flashing symbols) at both ends.
 While most business areas of cities do have this type of set up (because of the amount of traffic congestion), many residential sections do not.

-Sometime in the next week or two I will discuss some other types of actions that technically fit under the general umbrella of “jaywalking.”
+Sometime later I will discuss other types of actions that technically fit under the general umbrella of “jaywalking.”

 My Free Resources